Madeira travel report: Levadas, Funchal & weather tips

 Duration: ~4 hours (round trip) | Difficulty: Medium | Start: Rabaçal

 This hike leads through an ancient laurel forest to a natural amphitheater with 25 springs that cascade into an emerald-green pool.
 The detour to Risco Waterfall (100m drop) is well worth it.
-Tip: Start early – it gets crowded from 10 am onwards.
+Tip: Start early – it gets crowded after 10 am.

 2. Levada do Caldeirão Verde (The Adventurous One)